haronmunene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. A script that displays a confused smiley
 2. Display the content of the /etc/passwd file
 3. A script to display content /etc/passwd and /etc/hosts
+4. A script that Display the last 10 lines of /etc/passwd